Google-Health/imaging-research/README.md

 # CXR Embeddings

-Chest x-ray (CXR) embeddings are n-dimensional vectors (of floating points between -1.0 and 1.0) representing a projection of the original image into a compressed feature space.
+Chest x-ray (CXR) embeddings are n-dimensional vectors (of floating points numbers) representing a projection of the original image into a compressed feature space.

 These embeddings can be used to train small models such as linear probes or multilayer perceptrons (MLPs) to achieve high performance on classification tasks, sometimes at near-expert level.